Common name: Ashwagandha

 Affinities: Nervous system, immune system, musculoskeletal system, endocrine system, reproductive system

-Actions: Rasayana, adaptogen, nervine tonic, immunomodulator, nootropic, nervine trophorestorative, reproductive tonic, immune tonic, antirheumatic, aphrodisiac
+Actions: Rasayana, adaptogen, nervine tonic, immunomodulator, nootropic, nervine trophorestorative, reproductive tonic, immune tonic, antirheumatic, aphrodisiac, vital energy tonic, hypotensive

-Specific indications: Joint or muscle pains and aches, fatigue, red hot inflamed joints or skin, sexual debility, sharp shooting pains, mental stress, cognitive problems, nerve damage
+Specific indications: Joint or muscle pains and aches, fatigue, red hot inflamed joints or skin, sexual debility, sharp shooting pains, anxiety, cognitive problems, nerve damage

 Parts used: Roots

 Energetics: Warming, drying